Characterising transformations between quantum objects, 'completeness' of quantum properties, and transformations without a fixed causal order: Introduction

 \section{Introduction}

 Many fundamental objects in quantum mechanics can, at their most basic level, be understood as (linear) transformations of other basic objects.
 For example, measurements are transformations of states to probabilities, while quantum channels are transformations of quantum states to quantum states.
-Unsurprisingly, this simple understanding of quantum objects as transformations can straightforwardly be extended, leading to a whole host of \textit{higher order} transformations.
-To name but a few, transformations of channels to channels (yielding so-called superchannels~\cite{chiribella08quantum_supermaps}), sequence of quantum channels to quantum channels (yielding so-called quantum combs~\cite{chiribella07circuit_architecture} and quantum strategies~\cite{gutoski07quantum_games}), a sequence of channels to states (yielding so-called multi-time processes~\cite{pollock15markovian}) and collections channels to probabilities (yielding testers~\cite{chiribella09networks,ziman08_process_POVM,bavaresco21} and process matrices~\cite{oreshkov11}) have been devised in recent years, each with their own respective physical motivation.
+This simple understanding of quantum objects as transformations can straightforwardly be extended, leading to a whole host of \textit{higher-order} transformations (see Fig.~\ref{fig::chain} for an example).
+To name but a few, transformations of channels to channels (yielding so-called superchannels~\cite{chiribella08quantum_supermaps}), sequences of quantum channels with memory to quantum channels (yielding so-called quantum combs~\cite{chiribella07circuit_architecture} and quantum strategies~\cite{gutoski07quantum_games}), a sequence of channels to states (yielding so-called multi-time processes~\cite{pollock15markovian}) and collections of channels to probabilities (yielding testers~\cite{chiribella09networks,ziman08_process_POVM,bavaresco21} and process matrices~\cite{oreshkov11}) have been devised in recent years, each with their own respective physical motivation.
 On the other hand, such higher-order transformations can equivalently be motivated as the correct descriptor in many physical situations, where states, measurements and channels alone would prove to be insufficient practical tools.
 Consequently, they have, amongst others, found active use in the fields of open quantum system dynamics~\cite{pollock15markovian}, quantum circuit architecture~\cite{chiribella07circuit_architecture}, the investigation of channels with memory~\cite{kretschmann05channels_memory}, as well as the study of causal indefiniteness~\cite{oreshkov11} and the dynamics of causal order~\cite{castro-ruiz_dynamics_2018}.